enriquebv/vue3-demo/ARCHITECTURE.md

     - Without being coupled, we can write tests in the same way we instruct users on how to use the application (in fact, [the test MUST behave like a user](#must-behave-like-a-user)).
       - We do not tell the user: _Find the button with ID `#submit-action`, data-test attribute `form-submit-action`, and classname `active`, and click it._
       - We tell them: _Find the active "Submit" button and click it._

-### CSS

-- Use BEM to encapsulate TailwindCSS utilities with `@apply`.
-  > This will abstract our template from TailwindCSS without losing IDE support or DX, enhancing template legibility.